IgnyteX-Labs/cliasi/docs/source/getting_started.rst

     # > !
 [CLI] | This is a warning message.
     cli.fail("An error occurred!")
     # > X [CLI] | An error occurred!
-    # Debug messages are hidden by default as default verbostiy level is INFO
+    # Debug messages are hidden by default as default verbosity level is INFO
     cli.log("This is a debug message (only shown with high verbosity).")
     # > (no output)
     cli.min_verbose_level = logging.DEBUG